Courtney Barnett: Creature of Habit (Praying Mantis Science with Jessica Ware)

 Kacey Musgraves: Heart of the Woods (Mycology with Paul Stamets)

-Kacey Musgraves and pioneering mycologist Paul Stamets dive deep into the biology, evolution, and mental health potential of psilocybin.
+In this Webby-Award Winning episode, Kacey Musgraves and pioneering mycologist Paul Stamets dive deep into the biology, evolution, and mental health potential of psilocybin.

 Noah Cyrus: I Want My Loved Ones To Go With Me (Afterlife Science with Kim Penberthy)